Woodbridge DWI Lawyers Providing Strong Advocacy for Residents Charged with DUI

 - Link to NJ’s DWI penalty PDF

-Our well-known NJ Criminal Defense Lawyers help clients from any municipality of the county, including:
+Our well-known NJ Criminal Defense Lawyers help clients from any municipality within New Jersey.

-Get help by calling an Essex County drunk driving defense lawyer today
+Get help by calling an Woodbridge drunk driving defense lawyer today

 Defendants have rights.
 Even if the officer did have grounds for taking the test, we may be able to argue that the test was performed with non-certified equipment or that it was administered improperly.
-To understand your rights and to speak to a tough trial advocate at Aiello, Harris, Abate, Law Group PC, please phone us at (908) 561-5577 or use our contact form.
+To understand your rights and to speak to a tough trial advocate at Aiello, Harris, Abate Law Group PCplease phone us at (848) 346-2369 or use our contact form to schedule an appointment at our Woodbridge office.